DannyDanh/FundyTrack/milestones/milestone3.md

 ### 1. What went well during this unit?

 [👉🏾👉🏾👉🏾 your answer here]
+I started the project.

 ### 2. What were some challenges your group faced in this unit?

 [👉🏾👉🏾👉🏾 your answer here]
+My groupmate does not respond so I have to work alone.

 ### Did you finish all of your tasks in your sprint plan for this week?
 If you did not finish all of the planned tasks, how would you prioritize the remaining tasks on your list?

 [👉🏾👉🏾👉🏾 your answer here]
+I did not and will try my best to complete the project on time.

 ### Which features and user stories would you consider “at risk”?
 How will you change your plan if those items remain “at risk”?

 [👉🏾👉🏾👉🏾 your answer here]
+I don't think I have enough time to do receipts capture.

 ### 5. What additional support will you need in upcoming units as you continue to work on your final project?

 [👉🏾👉🏾👉🏾 your answer here]
+I may need support with authorization and visualization.